 OLLU is home to masters programs in areas ranging from accounting to social work.
 They also offer doctoral degree programs in Counseling Psychology (PsyD) and Leadership Studies (PhD).

-GPA requirements: Graduate programs at Our Lady of the Lake require a 2.50 minimum grade point average, or a 3.0 for the last 60 credits of undergraduate work.
+- 2.50 minimum grade point average, or a 3.0 for the last 60 credits of undergraduate work.
 However, the MEd and MA Special Education programs require a minimum GPA of 2.75.

 Full Sail University offers degree programs dedicated to entertainment, media, arts, and technology.
 In addition to their Winter Park, Florida campus, which is well-equipped with production studios and labs, Full Sail offers some programs completely online.